-This delicious non-alcoholic punch is made from spiced ginger tea, pomegranate, and yes – fermented beets!
+This warm non-alcoholic punch is made from spiced ginger tea, pomegranate, and fermented beets!
 The flavor is exalting, the feeling uplifting and enlivening.
 Warm spiced punch with cinnamon and cloves is a comfort food for me.
 This elixir combines delicious flavor and invigorating medicinal qualities.
-It tastes a bit like mulled cider, except it’s not quite as sweet.
+Of course, you can always add your own spirit essence if you like.
+I made it with fermented beets from my local market, and served it at a holiday gathering.
+Organic ingredients made it pesticide-free without Monsanto’s herbicide glyphosate.
+Hooray!
+This punch tastes a bit like mulled cider, except not quite as sweet.
 Easy to make, just boil fresh ginger and spices, allow to cool, add fermented beets, and strain into a serving pitcher or wine glasses.

 In her best-selling book “Nourishing Traditions”, Sally Fallon writes about beet kvass:

 “This drink is valuable for its medicinal qualities and as a digestive aid.
 Beets are just loaded with nutrients.
 One 4-ounce glass, morning and night, is an excellent blood tonic, cleanses the liver and is a good treatment for kidney stones and other ailments.”

 This recipe makes 1 1/2 – 2 gallons delicious elixir.
 Serves about 20 people.
 Enjoy!

 - 1 1/2 to 2 gallons filtered water